 Higher spec equipment will also be better quality and will last longer than a cheaper alternative.

 We always suggest that you choose a fixed height adjustable changing bench; these can then be flipped up against the wall when they’re not in use to save space.

 In addition, you can also add options such as a wash/dry toilet to increase user independence and personalised wall art to help the facility blend in with the rest of the venue.

 These little things might cost you a bit more money, but they make it much easier for the end-user and their carer(s).

-A decent Changing Place will cost between £12,000 and £15,000 including the equipment and the installation.
-But by choosing to install a Changing Place, you could end up bringing extra custom to your facilities as more disabled users will be inclined to use them.
+To ensure you have a registered Changing Place, it will cost from £16,000 including the equipment and the installation.
+That may sound like a lot, but by choosing to install a Changing Place, you could end up bringing extra custom to your facilities as more disabled users will be inclined to use them.